dgaydukov/cert-spring5/files/spring5.md

 #### DB

 ###### Spring JDBC
-Before using spring jdbc, we can use standarc jdk jdbc.
+Before using spring jdbc, we can use standard jdk jdbc.
 Add this to your `pom.xml`
 ```
 <dependency>